 Unfortunately, Creature Control does not currently have the facilities or the licensing to rehabilitate wounded animals.
 If you have a wounded animal, please contact your local animal control or humane society for assistance.

 The principles for humane animal control are different from pest control.
-We certainly do not live trap and relocate earwigs, cockroaches or bed bugs.
-Effective pest control means extermination of unwanted insect populations.
-The only exception is honey bees, which we work together with local bee keepers to assist in relocation.
-Honey bees are important to our ecosystem and the prevalence of colony collapse disorder (CCD), an unexplained condition that is wiping out honey bees across the nation.
+We certainly do not live trap and relocate earwigs, cockroaches, or bed bugs.
+Effective pest control means the extermination of unwanted insect populations.
+The only exception is honey bees, which we recommend leaving alone as they are vital to our ecosystem.
+If the hazard of a honey bee hive outweighs their positive contributions, we suggest contacting a local beekeeper to rehome the colony.
 Other than honey bees, our strategy with insects is to terminate them.

-Even so, Creature Control utilizes the principles of Integrated Pest Management (IPM) in all of our insect treatments.
-IPM is an approach to pest control that emphasizes environmental modifications and very specific, targeted pesticide applications for a holistic approach to pest control – as opposed to blanket bombing an entire house, massive fumigation with foggers, etc. * Whenever possible, our technicians concentrate the pesticide application to the specific areas infested using the minimum amount of pesticide necessary to solve the problem.
-All pesticide applications are meticulously recorded; what was sprayed, where, and what quantity.
+Even so, Creature Control utilizes the principles of Integrated Pest Management (IPM) in all our insect treatments.
+IPM is an approach to pest control that emphasizes environmental modifications and very specific, targeted pesticide applications for a holistic approach to pest control – instead of blanket bombing an entire house, massive fumigation with foggers, etc. * Whenever possible, our technicians concentrate the pesticide application to the specific areas infested using the minimum pesticide necessary to solve the problem.
+All pesticide applications are meticulously recorded; what was sprayed, where, and the quantity.
 Creature Control also uses pesticides made from natural sources, such as pyrethrins and cedar oil, whenever possible.

-There is no such thing as a “safe pesticide” after all, pesticides are made to kill insects and pests.
-Creature Control strives to make our pest applications as nonintrusive as possible and educate you on ways to modify your environment to reduce the conditions conducive to pest infestations.
+There is no such thing as a “safe pesticide”; after all, pesticides are made to kill insects and pests.
+Creature Control strives to make pest applications as non-intrusive as possible and educate you on ways to modify your environment to reduce the conditions conducive to pest infestations.